 Circular Staircase Hallway

-In 1778, Hancock commissioned Samuel King to paint this copy of Peale’s portrait of Washington.
-Hancock presented King’s copy to the French Admiral, Comte D’Estaing, whose fleet was docked in the Boston Harbor for repairs during the Revolutionary War.
+In 1778, Hancock commissioned Samuel King to paint this copy of Peale’s original portrait of Washington.
+Hancock then presented King’s copy to French Admiral Comte D’Estaing, whose fleet was docked in the Boston Harbor for repairs during the Revolutionary War.

 Across the doorway, we see an 1815 mahogany pier table, also known as a petticoat table, which is attributed to Charles Lannuier, a French-born cabinet maker who came to America in 1803.
-On top of the table is a large vase with a portrait of Benjamin Franklin.
-He was the American commissioner to France from 1778-1785 and instrumental in getting France to support America during the Revolutionary War.
-This a porcelain vase with a 24-carat gold gilt is one of the rarest pieces at the mansion.
-Paris (circa 1810).
-It portrays a hand-painted medallion that was taken from Franklin’s life portrait by Carle Van Loo.
+On top of the table is a large vase with a portrait of Benjamin Franklin painted on it.
+Franklin was the American commissioner to France from 1778 to 1785 and was instrumental in gaining French support during the Revolutionary War.
+This Parisian porcelain vase with 24-carat gold gilt is one of the rarest pieces at the Governor’s Mansion and was made circa 1810.
+It features a hand-painted medallion which was first painted in Franklin’s life portrait by Carle Van Loo.

 Above the vase is a French empire mirror.
 It was made during the rule of Napoleon sometime between 1800 and 1810.

 Hanging on the wall to the right is a portrait of Hugh McCall.
 McCall is one of Georgia’s earliest historians.
 He wrote the first official history book of Georgia, “The History of Georgia.”